 - Access to our Student Support Services offering academic and personal support

-- An honours degree at 2:2 level or above in areas such as Graphic Design, Visual Communication, Illustration, Communication and digital media, or a similar studio–based discipline.
+- An honours degree at 2:2 level or equivalent in areas such as Graphic Design or a similar studio–based discipline.

 - Proof of proficiency in English (minimum overall score of IELTS 6.5 with at least 6.0 in Reading, Writing, Speaking and Listening or TOEFL IBT (Internet Based Test) with a minimum of 88 overall and at least 21 in all 4 components).

 For more information regarding equivalent international qualifications and Accreditation of Prior Learning please call us on +44 (0)1223 447713.